4.8 Initial Child Protection Conferences

 - A child requests that the parent/person with parental responsibility or carer is not present while s/he is present;

-- The need (agreed in advance with the Conference Chair) for members to receive confidential information that would otherwise be unavailable, such as legal advice or information about a third party or criminal investigation;
+- The need (agreed in advance with the Independent Chair) for members to receive confidential information that would otherwise be unavailable, such as legal advice or information about a third party or criminal investigation (it may be possible for them to attend the meeting for a particular section);

 - Conflicts between different family members who may not be able to attend at the same time e.g. in situations of domestic abuse;